adeebio/conventions/General coding conventions.md

 ### Line length

-The length of a line should be 80 characters starting from, and including, the first significant character.
+The length of a line should be 80 characters long, starting from, and including, the first significant character.
 Characters at the beginning of the line related to formatting the layout do not count.
 Tip: writing "1234567890" eight times can easily and quickly give you the 80 character bounds.

 Some examples: